CassiaNetworks/CassiaSDKGuide/ubuntu_XE1000/remote_login.md

 tcp        0      0 127.0.0.1:8001          127.0.0.1:58198         ESTABLISHED 983237/sshd: ssh3rd
 ```
 When using the remote login function via a web page and successfully opening a browser window for the container shell, a connection to 127.0.0.1:8001 can be detected.
 This is because the local web process, node, serves as an SSH client accessing the container through the reverse proxy.
+## Double Check in Debug LOG
+export the AC Debug Log as a Zip file. the button path is : AC Web Portal -> Settings -> Operation -> Export Debug log .
+All the infomation could be found in tmp/debug/ps.log and tmp/debug/netstat.log